IMPACTING HEALTHCARE and industry WITH MICRO- AND NANOTECHNOLOGY

 The need for better, more precise sensors is pushing conventional manufacturing methods to their limits.
 At MESA+, therefore, we believe researching sensors on a micro- or even nanoscale will be the way forward for many innovations in sensing.
 Chemical processes, for example, occur on a nanoscale level; making the use of sensors that work on a nanoscale common sense.
 This allows monitoring chemical processes in a more detailed way.
 However, miniaturizing not only creates the possibility of more precise sensors, but also allows for more efficient mass production of these sensors.
 This means cheaper sensors, affordable for more companies, medical institutes, and patients.

 Looking at sensing from a broad perspective

 “New sensors able to continuously monitor blood sugar content allow for a better, more direct view for diabetes patients.
-However, research showed that constant worrying about their blood sugar level actually decreased the quality of life for some patients”.
-Thus Jeroen Cornelissen, This highlights the importance of a broad perspective on development in sensors.
-This is why Sensing, Science, and Technology is a University of Twente broad programme.
-In this programme, MESA+ has a large influence on the technological side, but also lines of studies such as psychology are involved.
+However, research showed that constant worrying about their blood sugar level actually decreased the quality of life for some patients” says Jeroen Cornelissen.
+This highlights the importance of a broad perspective on development in sensors.
+It is why Sensing, Science, and Technology is a University of Twente broad programme.
+In this programme, MESA+ has a large influence on the technological side, but other lines of studies, such as psychology, are also involved.

 The eNose: Smelling diseases on a patient’s breath